PProvost/www.peterprovost.org/source/_posts/2012-04-15-visual-studio-11-fakes-part-1.md

 others have strong followings and good reputations and I wasn't sure I wanted to get into the business of competing with them.

-But despite the misgivings about competing with community driven projects, we still received lots of feedback from customers asking for us to address people's needs for easily creating fast-running, isolated unit tests.
+But despite the misgivings about competing with community driven projects, there was continued feedback from customers asking for help from Visual Studio in making fast-running, isolated unit tests.
 A part of this is because many customers are unable to use open-source or third-party tools.
-Another part is simplicity: people would rather have what they need on-hand, in the box.
+Another part is
+simplicity: people would rather have what they need on-hand, in the box.

 ## Introducing Visual Studio 11 Fakes

-{% pullquote %}

-In the end, we decided we would make an investment in this area and in Visual Studio 11 Beta, we included the first publicly available version of VS11 Fakes.
+In the end, it was decided that we would make an investment in this area for Visual Studio 11.
+In VS11 Beta we included the first publicly available version of the VS Fakes framework.
+Our goal with the Fakes framework is to enable developers to quickly and easily isolate their unit tests from their environment.

-{" Our goal with the Fakes framework is to enable developers to quickly and easily isolate their unit tests "} from their environment.
-We made a decision in the Beta release to focus on two kinds of test fakes (aka test doubles):
+The Fakes framework is derived from the [Moles project][2] created by Microsoft Research.
+While it isn't backwards compatible with Moles, the migration is pretty straightforward.
+For the Beta release our focus was on two kinds of test fakes (aka test doubles) for .NET programming:

 * **Stubs** are concrete implementations of interfaces and abstract classes that can be passed in to your system under test.
 The developer provides method